 However, compared to the standards we're used to today, Harry Potter presents some defects, which we passed over at the time to celebrate the positive aspects of the book instead.

-The usual question of token character: inclusion does not mean "color quotas"
+The usual question of character token: inclusion does not mean "color quotas"

-The problem of token character, as we said here speaking of Nagini, is the fact that they are thought not so much as characters in themselves, but as quotas, such as representatives of an ethnicity, sexual orientation or gender identity.
-In Harry Potter, fortunately, the starkest stereotypes towards these are avoided token character, who however are the only members of their own ethnic group and are characterized more by the latter than by their true character.
+The problem of character token, as we said Thu speaking of Nagini, is the fact that they are thought not so much as characters in themselves, but as quotas, such as representatives of an ethnicity, sexual orientation or gender identity.
+In Harry Potter, fortunately, the starkest stereotypes towards these are avoided character token, who however are the only members of their own ethnic group and are characterized more by the latter than by their true character.

 A world where everyone is straight (and shown as such) and the only gay is said to be straight in an interview